Fannie Mae (song)

 "Fannie Mae" is a 1959 song, written and performed by the American blues and R&B singer, Buster Brown.

-The track made it into the Top 40 of the US Pop Singles Chart, and to #1 on the US Billboard R&B chart in April 1960.
+The track made it into the Top 40 of the Billboard Hot 100, and to number one on the US Billboard R&B chart in April 1960.
+AllMusic's Vladimir Bogdanov called the song "one of the most undiluted blues records to ever make the Top 40."